 In addition to landscape based work, Laura has founded an independent publishing press named Party People Press.
 While living in Brighton, Laura became interested in the social and political landscape of party culture and youth hedonism in the UK.
 Writing a dissertation on the politics of party culture, Laura formed Party People as a form of art activism against the often inaccessible world of mainstream publishing.
 Party People publications have been sold at stores in Leeds, London, Brighton, Amsterdam, Marseille and shown in exhibitions such as Format photography Festival, Bound Book Fair and the Library of Fashion at the Metropolitan Museum of Modern Art, New York.

-For her residency, Laura will be developing ‘A Web of Meaning’ focusing on building connections with growers, activists and those working to protect food soverency in Peterborough.
-With a hope to share their stories via word and imagery.
+For her residency, Laura developed a documentary photography series called ‘A Web of Meaning’ focusing on building connections with growers, activists and those working to protect food soverency in Peterborough.
+Laura met individuals, held conversations and volunteered with organisations, community centres and gardens as part of her research and development for the project.
+She hopes to further develop the project by sharing their stories via word and imagery.